luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 - Add uniswap V3 support
 - Add Linux and Mac OS executables
 - Create manual and update github text
+- Let me know what other DEX's should be added (solidity based ones only)

 (Depends on whether the application is used)